tkr22777/teaching-cs-630/week_07/06_subqueries_inline_views.md

-# Inline Views and Derived Tables
+# Inline Views (Derived Tables)

 ## Overview

-An **inline view** (also called a **derived table** or **subquery in FROM clause**) is a subquery placed in the FROM clause that acts as a temporary table for the duration of the query.
-Unlike regular subqueries that return values for comparison, inline views return entire result sets that can be queried like tables.
+An **inline view** (also called a derived table) is a subquery in the FROM clause that acts as a temporary table for the duration of the query.
+It allows you to treat query results as a table.

 ## Key Terms

 **Inline View**: A subquery in the FROM clause that creates a temporary result set.

-**Derived Table**: Another term for inline view; emphasizes that it's a table derived from a query.
+**Derived Table**: Another name for an inline view.

-**Virtual Table**: A temporary, query-scoped table that exists only for the current query execution.

-**Table Alias**: A required name given to an inline view, used to reference its columns.
+**Table Alias**: Required name for an inline view (mandatory in Oracle SQL).

-**Nested Query**: When inline views contain other subqueries or are themselves nested within larger queries.

 ## Sample Database Schema